ccnyplanetarium/addons/millennium-simulation/README.md

 The full data set of galaxy coordinates is available [here](https://wwwmpa.mpa-garching.mpg.de/galform/agnpaper/).
 It contains 9474168 galaxies which will create a speck file of about 400 Mb.

 TODO:

--make a color map by mass
+* make a color map by mass
--work on darkmatter halo
+* work on darkmatter halo